Degenerations and Fibrations of K3 Surfaces: Lattice Polarisations and Mirror Symmetry: Mirror Symmetry

 Using conditions (1), (3) and (4) from Definition \ref{def:mirrorpair}, it is straightforward to show that $\psi(\Gamma) = L^{\perp}$, where the orthogonal complement is taken in $I^{\perp}/I$.
 Our next result shows that if our polarisations are doubly admissible, then the converse also holds.
+This allows for a dramatic simplification of Definition \ref{def:mirrorpair} in the doubly admissible setting.